mosaicmap/ZXS_I2_kartridz/README.md

 Simple ROM cartridge for [Sinclair ZX Interface 2](https://en.wikipedia.org/wiki/ZX_Interface_2).

 **This is basically updated Droy's [ZX Cart](http://trastero.speccy.org/cosas/droy/cartuchos/cartuchos_s.htm)**.
 My version contains an EEPROM chip W27C512 instead of the 27\*128 or 27\*256.
-Main reason is that the W27C512 is more common and cheaper then 27\*128 and 27\*256 nowadays.
+The main reason is that the W27C512 is more common and cheaper than 27\*128 and 27\*256 nowadays.
 Search for W27C512 on the eBay...
-Also W27C512 has a bigger capacity.
+Also, W27C512 has a bigger capacity.
 The number 512 in the chip name means 512 Kib (= 64 KiB).
 So one cartridge can hold up to four 16 KiB ROM banks.
 Of course, only one ROM file can be active at one time.

 ## Notes

-HW programmer is needed for uploading a ROM file.
-(For example universal programmer *MiniPro TL866CS* from eBay.)
+For uploading ROM file is needed a HW programmer.
+For example, relatively cheap universal programmer *MiniPro TL866CS* from eBay is sufficient.

 Jumpers A14 and A15 decide which 16 KiB ROM bank is active.

 This is only simple ROM cartridge for 16 KiB ROMs.
-If you want better cartridge, check the sophisticated [Paul Farrow's ZXC4 cartridge](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC4.htm)
+If you want better cartridge, check for example the sophisticated [Paul Farrow's ZXC4 cartridge](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC4.htm)

 ## EAGLE project